Better Assessment Science Integrating Point and Non-point Sources (BASINS)

 The preferred citation for BASINS is:

-- US EPA (2015).
-BASINS 4.1 (Better Assessment Science Integrating point & Non-point Sources) Modeling Framework.
-National Exposure Research Laboratory, RTP, North Carolina. https://www.epa.gov/exposure-assessment-models/basins.
+- US EPA (2019).
+BASINS 4.5 (Better Assessment Science Integrating point & Non-point Sources) Modeling Framework.
+National Exposure Research Laboratory, RTP, North Carolina.
+BASINS Core Manual.
 Accessed day month year.